apache/datasketches-website/docs/Memory/MemoryPackage.md

 It is in these very large data environments that managing how the data gets copied into RAM and when it is considered obsolete and can be written over by newer or different partitions of data is an important aspect of the systems design.
-Having the JVM manage these large chunks of memory is often problematic and often results in large garbage collection pauses and poor real-time performance.
+Having the JVM manage these large chunks of memory is often problematic as it can result in large garbage collection pauses and poor real-time performance.
 As a result, it is often the case that the system designers need to manage these large chunks of memory directly.